-Ask your doctor when you can resume driving, swimming and other sports.

-- You may experience some double vision afterwards, but this usually corrects itself.
-However, it may be necessary to have a prism fitted in your spectacles.
-Very occasionally, a corrective operation is required. - You may feel low in mood at times after you have been discharged from hospital.
+- Ask your hospital doctor or your own family doctor (GP) when you can take up driving, swimming and other sports again. - You may feel low in mood at times after you have been discharged from hospital.
 Sister Gillian Hebbar is available to help you and can arrange for you to see a counsellor if required.
-She works closely with Professor Heimann. - If you would find it helpful, you can arrange for her to contact you at home after discharge from hospital.
+She works closely with Professor Heimann.
+If you would find it helpful, you can arrange for her to contact you at home after discharge from hospital.
 This might be an opportunity for you to ask her any questions you may have.